discordjs/guide/guide/popular-topics/components-v2.md

 ### File

-A File is a content component that can display any uploaded file as an attachment to a message and reference it in the File component itself.
-It can only display 1 attachment per File component, but using multiple File components, you can upload multiple files in one message.
-File components cannot have alt text (description), unlike a Thumbnail or Media Gallery component, but you can add a spoiler to the component.
+A File is a content component that can display a single uploaded file attachment within the body of the message.
+By using multiple File components, you can upload and display multiple files in a single message.
+File components cannot have alt text (description), unlike a Thumbnail or Media Gallery component, but can be marked as a spoiler.
 You can use the <DocsLink path="FileBuilder:Class" /> utility class to easily create a File component.

 The example below shows how you can send a File component in a channel.